omdevteam/om/docs_src/docs/advanced_documentation.md

   * **collect_data**: this function is executed on the collecting node every time data is received from a processing node.
-The data received from the processing node is passed to this function as an argument.
+The data received from the processing node is ...ed to this function as an argument.

     This function should implement all the processing logic that involves more than one event (for example: averaging over many events, accumulation of events, etc.).